pt9999/fixlang_minilib/README.md

 ### Compatibility

-For older version of Fix program, you might need to use following versions.
+If you want to use Minilib with older versions of Fix program, you might need to use following versions.

-### Compatible versions for Fix v1.2.0
+### Compatible Minilib versions for Fix program v1.2.0
 ```
 minilib-app = 0.6.2
 minilib-binary = 0.5.6